 Employment-focused Subject Delivered in Secondary Schools

-Secondary education provides pivotal infrastructure to reach young people at a critical point of labor market transition.
-Yet, many education systems struggle to meet the needs of young people and reflect real-world labor market demands.
+Secondary education provides critical infrastructure to reach young people at scale — and at a key point of labor market transition.
+Yet, many education systems struggle to meet the needs of young people and reflect real-world demands.

 Building Skills for Employment in School

-Educate! has developed an evidence-based solution for integrating employment skills into national education systems through the introduction of a secondary school subject.
-We deliver this learning experience directly in schools and partner with ministries of education to advance national, employment-focused curriculum reforms.
+We deliver this evidence-based experience directly in schools and partner with ministries of education to advance national, employment-focused curriculum reforms.

-Together, we’re working to address the mismatch between learning and life after school, transforming classrooms into launchpads for employment that prepare young people for the world of work.
+Together, we’re working to address the mismatch between learning and life after school, transforming classrooms into launchpads for employment that prepare young people for work.

 Government Partnerships

 This work began in Uganda in 2009 with the development of an employment-focused subject delivered directly to secondary students by local youth Mentors.
-Since then, we have extensively evaluated our approach, developed a comprehensive systems-change model, and scaled this approach across Uganda — and across the region.
+Since then, we have extensively evaluated our approach, developed a comprehensive systems-change model, and scaled government partnerships across the region.

 Educate! has served as a technical advisor on employment-focused reforms in Uganda, Rwanda, Kenya, and Tanzania.
-We currently have active partnerships with ministries of education in Rwanda and Tanzania, where we are working to advance the integration of employment-focused reforms and real-world learning nationwide.
+We currently have active partnerships with ministries of education in Rwanda and Tanzania, where we are working to advance the integration of employment-focused reforms nationwide.